-How did Mussolini become Prime Minister of Italy?
+How did Mussolini Rise to Power as the Dictator of Italy?

-Benito Mussolini came to power in 1922.
-At first, he ruled in a democratic and constitutional manner, but in 1925, he turned Italy into a one-party, totalitarian state, with himself as sole leader.
-He would forcefully govern Italy until 1943 when the Allied invasion of the country led to his downfall.
+In 1922, Benito Mussolini (Il Duce) came to power as the prime minister of Italy and the leader of the National Fascist Party.
+At first, he ruled democratically and constitutionally, but in 1925, he turned Italy into a one-party, totalitarian state, and ruled as Italy's dictator.
+He forcefully governed Italy until 1943 when the Allied invasion of the country led to his downfall and execution.
 His rise to power was remarkable.
 He went from being a journalist and a minor political figure to becoming prime minister of Italy within the space of five years.
-His remarkable rise was abetted by the fear of a communist revolution and that allowed Mussolini and his fascist party to seize power, with little opposition.
+The fear of a communist revolution abetted his remarkable rise and allowed Mussolini and his fascist party to seize power, with little opposition.

 Impact of World War I